haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-glycan/index.md

 Active residues (directly involved in the interaction) -> 23,24,80,82,84,96,98,100,124,126,128
 </a>

-Then uncheck the option to automatically define passive residues: in our case we're defining the whole protein pocket as active, so this is not required.
+Then uncheck the option to automatically define passive residues: in our case we are defining the whole protein pocket as active, and the glycan will be defined as passive only, so this is not required.

 <a class="prompt prompt-info">Automatically define passive residues around the active residues -> **uncheck** (checked by default)
 </a>